risktoollib/RTL/README.md

 + Purposely designed functions for trading, trading analytics and risk practitioners in in Commodities and Finance.
 + Build to support delivery of Finance classes from one of the co-authors of RTL at the [Alberta School of Business](https://www.ualberta.ca/business).
-+ Data set for an upcoming accompanying book **Practical Data Science for Trading Risk Management Professionals** for 2020 publication by [Risk Books](https://riskbooks.com/).

 ## Features